Calvin in the neighborhood

 - Family, education and faith are important in day-to-day life

 You'll have opportunities to work in a variety of community settings.
-Work in clinics, at a food pantries, in schools, with home care and public health nurses, and in client homes.
+Work in clinics, food pantries, schools (with home care and public health nurses) and client homes.

 One hallmark of the program involves working with trained Community Health Workers.
 You will have the chance to team up with Community Health Workers and other students to bring health education and information about health services to people rather than waiting on people to approach health care providers.
 They bring education and information to parent groups in schools and churches, to public spaces like laundromats, food pantries, exercise classes and they go door to door.
 You'll see how to provide care in culturally sensitive and linguistically compatible ways.

-The variety of experiences combined with the diversity of individuals and the complex community needs provides students with valuable learning, challenges their Christian ethics and serves one of Christ's vulnerable populations.
+The variety of experiences combined with the diversity of individuals and the complex community needs will provide you with valuable learning, challenge your Christian ethics and serve one of Christ's vulnerable populations.